dikareva-me/student_helper/README.md

 Tasks can be searched by title and subject and be ordered by completness, date of creation/updating/deadline.
 When posting a new task, a title and a deadline must be present.
 Other fields are optional, but if the email is present it must be valid.

 ### Frontend
 On the frontend the list of tasks and a form for posting new task are shown.
 The rules of a new task are the same as those in the backend.
-Posting new task from frontend does not work yet though.
+Posting new task from frontend works now.
 The details of tasks are not present on the frontend yet.
 From the frontend you can change the status of a task and it will change in the database.

 ## HTTPS requests made through Postman are listed below: